-What is Censored Planet?
+What can you do with Censored Planet?

 Internet-Wide Measurement of Network Layer Disruption

 Augur is a system that utilizes TCP/IP side channels to measure reachability between two Internet locations without directly controlling a measurement vantage point at either location.
-It is a scalable, statistically robust methods to infer network-layer filtering, and capable of performing continuous monitoring of global Internet disruptions.
-It is currently deployed and runs Internet-wide disruption tests in nearly 180 countries against sites known to be frequently disrupted.
+It is a scalable, statistically robust methods to infer network-layer filtering, and capable of performing continuous monitoring of global Internet disruption.
+It is currently deployed and runs Internet-wide disruption tests in nearly 180 countries against sites known to be frequently blocked.

-Global Measurement and Detection of DNS-Layer Disruption
+Global Detection Of DNS-Layer Disruption

 Satellite measures global trends in website deployment and accessibility via the consistency of DNS records.
 Satellite watches DNS resolution through active measurements of DNS resolvers across the IPv4 address space.
 A data-set of the alexa top 10,000 domains is collected each week.
 Satellite is committed to openness, with all code and data made publicly available.